lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 Selection
 =========

-Lightly allows you to specify the subset to be selected based on many different objectives.
+Lightly allows you to specify the subset to be selected based on several objectives.

 E.g. you can specify that the images in the subset should be visually diverse, be images the model struggles with, should only be sharp images, or have a certain distribution of classes, e.g. be 50% from sunny, 30% from cloudy and 20% from rainy weather.